 Boats don’t have seat belts, and I’ve heard many stories over the years about people flying out because of one thing or another.
 Billy McCaghren is one of the few I know that has done a 360 in his boat without injuries.
 He and his 16-year-old non-boater Keeton Blaylok were passed on a turn by another boat during a tournament.
 That caused his boat to do a 360 and hit a concrete sea wall.
 Fortunately, they were not injured.
 Billy let me know that these experiences stick with you and make you a better driver.

 Another angler you are familiar with was willing to share his dangerous and embarrassing story with me.
 That would be Skeet Reese.

-Just this week, someone asked me if I remember fishing the ABA TOC at Lake Perris in the 90’s.
-I do because it was one of the most difficult tournaments Aaron and I had fished as a team but also a fond memory.
+Just this week, someone asked me if I remember fishing the ABA TOC at Lake Perris in the 90s.
+I do because it was one of the most challenging tournaments Aaron and I had felt like a team and a fond memory.
 The lake had a 15-inch size limit for keepers.
-Most of the day all Aaron could catch were a couple of 13- and 14-inch bass, and I couldn’t get bite.
+Most of the day, all Aaron could catch were a couple of 13- and 14-inch bass, and I couldn’t get a bite.
 I still remember where we were on the lake near the bank.
 I was shaking a Texas rig and trying to fish it slow.
-I was going to reel in the line and I heard The Voice say stop!
-I instantly stopped reeling and waited a few seconds and then WHAM, there was our one and only 15 inch bass.
+I was going to reel in the line, and I heard The Voice say stop!
+I instantly stopped reeling and waited a few seconds, and then WHAM, there was our only 15-inch bass.
 This fish got us AOY and a check that day.
 Don’t argue with The Voice.